Health Policy and Planning

 Digital USD Citation

 Schmitz, Hans Peter, "The Global Health Network on Alcohol Control: Successes and Limits of Evidence-based Advocacy" (2016).
-School of Leadership and Education Sciences: Faculty Publications.
+School of Leadership and Education Sciences: Faculty Scholarship.
 4.